Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 ## Paned

 [`Paned`](@ref) is a widget that always has exactly two children.
 Between the two children, a visual barrier is drawn.
 The user can click on this barrier and drag it horizontally or vertically, depending on the orientation of the `Paned`.
-This gives the user the option to resize how much of a shared space one of the two widgets allocates.
+This gives the user the option to resize how much of a shared space the two widgets allocates.

-`Paned` is orientable, depending on its orientation, `set_start_child!` and  `set_end_child!` add a widget to the corresponding side.
+`Paned` is orientable.
+Depending on its orientation, `set_start_child!` and  `set_end_child!` add a widget to the corresponding side.

 ![](../assets/paned.png)